 Skip to content

-THE CONSTITUTION HAS THE
+THE CONSTITUTION HAS THE ANSWER!

 Imagine your state offering a gold-based currency you can spend that keeps up with inflation!